jacobp100/react-native-web-worker/CONTRIBUTING.md

 ```sh
 yarn test
 ```

-To edit the Objective-C files, open `example/ios/WebworkerExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-webworker`.
+To edit the Objective-C or Swift files, open `example/ios/WebWorkerExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-web-worker`.

-To edit the Kotlin files, open `example/android` in Android studio and find the source files at `reactnativewebworker` under `Android`.
+To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-web-worker` under `Android`.

 ### Commit message convention

 We follow the [conventional commits specification](https://www.conventionalcommits.org/en) for our commit messages: